jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/machine.md

 As a security company,
-we perform our penetration testing in the strictest configuration, checking all our environments as production.
+we perform our penetration testing in the strictest configuration, checking all our environments as if they were in production.
 Hence,
 vulnerabilities found
 outside of working hours